euclidjda/value-investing-studies/README.md

 # Contributors and Acknowledgement

-This repository was developed and is maintained by [Euclidean Technologies LLC](http://www.euclidean.com/).
+This repository was developed and is maintained by [Euclidean Technologies, LLC](http://www.euclidean.com/).
 Contributors include David Tran and John Alberg.

 # License